 Med Bonus

 The purpose of the “Med Bonus” program is to continue and support George Merrick’s vision and be consistent with the thematic established historic building fabric of the city.
-The “Med Bonus” includes a list of required standards that multi-family and mixed-use buildings are required to satisfy to be granted the 0.2 floor area ratio (FAR) and 1 additional story by the Board of Architects.
-See Table 1.
+The “Med Bonus” includes a list of minimum design prerequisites to reviewed by the Board of Architects that allow the requests of bonuses for multi-family and mixed-use buildings.

 Mediterranean Architecture